}

 • Use visual lists and reminders.

-• Divide complex tasks into short steps.
+• Break complex tasks into short steps.

 • Verbally repeat what you are going to do.

-• Use support tools (schedules, apps, whiteboards).
+• Use support tools (agendas, applications, whiteboards).

 • Reduce visual and auditory distractions.